Complete UK Stair Nosing Guide

 The Complete UK Stair Nosing Guide: Safety, Compliance & Specification

 Whether you're managing a commercial fit-out, public access upgrade, or residential staircase, stair nosings are a small detail with major safety and compliance impact.
-This guide walks you through what stair nosings are, when they’re required, how to stay compliant, and how to choose the right product for your environment.
+This guide walks you through what stair nosings are, when they’re required, how to stay compliant, and how to choose the nosing for your environment.

 What Are Stair Nosings — And Why Do They Matter?

-Stair nosings are the visible edge of a stair tread, often fitted with an additional material to improve grip and visibility.
+Stair nosings are the visible edge of a stair tread, often fitted with an additional material like aluminium or rubber to improve grip and visibility.
+Whether you're choosing laminate stair nosing or external stair nosings, they all serve three key purposes:

 - Improve safety by reducing slip risk